Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

 <a name="service"></a>
-## Location Service
+## Location service

 The [Tizen.Location](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.html) namespace provides the current location using the location sources specified in the [Tizen.Location.LocationType](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.LocationType.html) enumeration.
-You can [use the location service](#start) to manage location information in various ways:
+You can [use the location service](#start) to manage location information in the following various ways:

 -   Get the user's current location